rhouse/80x-faster/README.md

-    stop_words.txt              A file of words to be skipped run-original                Linux script to run the original program run-new                     Linux script to run the new program README                      The file you are now reading run-original.bar            Windows script to run the original program run-new.bat                 Windows script to run the new program
+    stop_words.txt              A file of words to be skipped run-original                Linux script to run the original program run-new                     Linux script to run the new program LICENSE                     An MIT license
+    README.md                   The file you are now reading run-original.bar            Windows script to run the original program run-new.bat                 Windows script to run the new program